i-d-c-s/Cresh/README.md

 **Required Must-have Stories**

-* Users can Sign Up
-* Users can Login
+* User can Login
-* Users can Logout
+* User can Logout
-* Users can challenge others to work out together
+* User can challenge others to work out together
-* Users can automatically keep count of certain workout counts
+* User can automatically keep count of certain workout
-* USers can set certain amount of time for working out
+* User can set certain amount of time for working out
-* Users can upload progress to general page
-* Users can view statistics of how much times they squat in a day and track progress
+* User can view statistics of how much times they squat in a day and track progress
+* User can create and join work out groups
+* User can add others to workout groups
+* User can climb ranks while working out

 **Reasons**
 * Some atheletes depend on the athletic programs to stay in college through scholarships